 León is a colonial city that historically played a prominent role in Nicaragua’s economic, political and cultural landscape.
 This is also clearly visible from the prominent colonial architecture in the centre.
 In addition, it is no coincidence that the largest cathedral in Central America was built in this beautiful city.

 León was several times the capital of Nicaragua, but after a fierce civil war with Granada, that honour was given to Managua in 1856.

-León suffered less from attacks in the past, but has not yet acquired the well-polished image of the city of Granada.
-The city exudes an authentic, even cosy atmosphere and the locals you meet are always open for a chat.
+The city suffered less from attacks in the past, but has not yet acquired the well-polished image of the city of Granada.
+León exudes an authentic, even cosy atmosphere and the locals you meet are always open for a chat.

 There is a lot to do and see around the city.
 Visit one of the various nearby volcanoes, for example, the Cerro Negro volcano where you can go sandboarding or the Telica volcano where you can enjoy the most beautiful sunset.
 Another nice trip is a visit to the rum factory of the famous brand Flor de Caña, (according to Nicaraguans, the best rum in the world is produced here).
 The whole production process and more is explained to you during this informative tour.

 Have you seen enough of the city?
 You then might want to escape the city and spend a few days on the beach of Las Peñitas.

 It’s hot when we arrive in León.
 León is indeed the city of universities.
 Lovely to watch student life from a terrace.
 We enjoyed great views of the city from the roof of the city’s cathedral, beautiful!
 We also visited the Cerro Negro volcano with Barbaros Tours.
 A nice ride in the car, then a beautiful hike with the board under your arm and then the short, but super cool ride on the sandboard.